The department's illustrated pdf offers more detailed information.

 In this course, students conceptualize, edit, design and produce either a book or the first issue of an original publication.
 Possibilities include: artist's book, magazine, comic book, zine, e-zine on the web, etc. Emphasis is on concept and design.
 We discuss editorial ideas and look at existing artists' books and publications, especially alternative forms.
 Using computers, we work on typography, layout and design.
 Collaborations both within and outside of the class are encouraged.
 To take this course, you must have some rudimentary knowledge of the computer and some ideas for content.
 Major elective; restricted to Illustration juniors and seniors; open to non-majors pending seat availability and permission of instructor; This course fulfills either the Illustration Concepts requirement or the Computer Literacy requirement for Illustration majors.

-Illustration is of course visual communication, but the vast range of illustrative statement requires varied and resourceful modes of expression to communicate with grace and force.
-Very often, and historically almost always, illustration has confined itself to two dimensions: art made flat, reproduced flat.
-But isn't it likely that for certain statements the best visual articulation involves the third dimension?
-Might not eloquence occasionally require that a line lift off the page, that color sculpt itself into shape, that form not be wholly illusory?
-The answer is "yes".
-The evidence and justification for this assertion, however, will be provided by students in this course.The semester begins with weekly assignments that combine illustration objectives with a playful spirit of exploring materials for its own sake.
+Weekly assignments combine illustration objectives with a playful spirit of exploring materials for its own sake.
 Simple ingredients include plain paper & junk mail: cut, crimped, ripped, twisted, poked, prodded & glued.
 Layered cutouts extracted from old publications will be added & subtracted.
 Quick experiments will be the basis for compositions that will animate shadow boxes and tell stories.
-Techniques with polymer & air-dry clays will be demonstrated (modeling on wooden board for low-relief images as well as formed over armatures for more dimensional figures).
-Scavenged objects to be disassembled & reconstructed in fresh configurations will offer another way to make images.
-Whatever the initial steps, pieces will be finished by incorporating mixed media, collage and other surface treatments that unify the whole.
-The semester culminates with a four-week final project of stylistically-consistent narratives.
-Idea and technique come together in the resulting pieces; these illustrations will be anything but shallow.
-So 2-D or not 2-D?
-That is the question.
-Or it will be after taking this class.
+Techniques with paper pulp, polymer & air-dry clays will be demonstrated (as low-relief and over armatures).
+Scavenged objects and supplies to be disassembled & reconstructed in fresh configurations are another way to create images.
+Whatever the initial steps, pieces will be finished with mixed media, collage and other treatments that unify the whole.
+Idea and technique come together so these illustrations will be anything but shallow.

 Students will investigate the mechanics of comics storytelling through a series of exercises designed to deconstruct the comics language.
 Clarity is key to engaging the reader, and this course emphasizes communication regardless of style.
 Discussion will include a concise history of the medium and the rise of manga and the graphic novel.
 This course is structured around a series of cumulative exercises introducing a new element of the comics language each week, designed to equip the student for further work in this important art form.